Lieutenant Arthur Pommersheim

-Lieutenant Patrick Casey graduated from Texas A&M with a Bachelor of Science in Computer Engineering.
-He completed Naval Nuclear Power Training Center in February of 2016 and Naval Nuclear Power Training in September of 2016.
-After graduating Submarine Officer’s Basic Course in December of 2016, he reported aboard USS Pittsburgh (SSN 720) in Groton, Connecticut.
+Lieutenant Arthur Pommersheim graduated from the University of Virginia with a dual degree in Computer and Electrical Engineering.
+After graduating he completed a temporary duty assignment at the Office of Naval Research.
+He completed Nuclear Power School at the Naval Nuclear Power Training Command in May 2018 and Prototype at the Nuclear Power Training Unit in December of 2018.
+After graduating Submarine Officer’s Basic Course in March of 2019, he reported aboard USS Missouri (SSN 780) in Pearl Harbor, Hawaii.

-Lieutenant Casey’s personal decorations include the Navy Marine Corps Achievement Medal (two awards), Navy Arctic Service Ribbon, as well as various other service and campaign ribbons.
+Lieutenant Pommersheim’s personal decorations include the Navy Marine Corps Commendation Medal, Navy Marine Corps Achievement Medal (two awards), as well as various other service and campaign ribbons.

 Lieutenant Kent Sayre graduated from the U.S. Naval Academy in May of 2015 with a degree in Computer Science and was commissioned as an Ensign in the U.S. Navy.

 LT Sayre reported for his first Division Officer tour onboard USS ARDENT (MCM-12) as the Main Propulsion Officer and Rescue Swimmer in San Diego, California from May 2015 to February 2018.
 During this tour, LT Sayre cross-decked to USS NEW ORLEANS (LPD-18) and deployed with her to both 5th and 7th Fleet areas.
 In February 2018, LT Sayre reported for duty as the Electronic Materials Officer onboard USS DETROIT (MCM-12) in Mayport, Florida.
 LT Sayre deployed during the summer of 2020 with USS DETROIT and HSC-22 Det 5 in support of counter illicit trafficking in the 4th Fleet area of operations.